 - Be flexible.
-Workplace relationships are all about to give and take.
+Workplace relationships are all about giving and taking.
 If you provide staff flexibility, they will return the favor in the future.
 Offering flexible working hours and home working can make staff happier in their roles and more likely to commit to their work.

 Review the way you do things in the future

 Workplace culture and trends change over time.

 For example, take-home working.
 In the UK, only 4.7% of people worked from home in 2019, but during the pandemic, this figure rose to 43.1%!